 - Experiential Workshop Design & Facilitation

-- Ongoing Improvement – Each cohort I iterated the content and delivery style to suit the group/team.
+- Agile Iterations/Improvements – Each cohort I iterated the content and delivery style to suit the group/team.
 Live customization of the experience to achieve the best possible outcome within the limitations.

 - Executive Coaching – Provide guidance and support to teams and individuals in developing their soft skills, perspective, and mindset.

-Working as their Senior Consultant within each team:
+Working as their Senior Lead Consultant within each team:

 - Service Design Sprints – Full Phases